Universal-Variability-Language/uvl-evaluation-splc21/README.md

 * `mvn install:install-file -Dfile="lib/travart.ovm-0.0.1.jar" -DgroupId="at.jku.cps.travart" -DartifactId="travart.ovm" -Dversion="0.0.1" -Dpackaging="jar"`

-After you installed the dependencies, you can build the evaluation project using the follwing command:
+After you installed the dependencies, you can build the evaluation project using the following command:

 * `mvn clean package`